Skip to content

 2020 was a record year for drug overdose deaths.
 The hospitalist role in providing effective care for patients with opioid use disorder (OUD) has never been more important.
 Recent policy changes to the X-Waiver for treating OUD have made it easier for more hospitalists to engage in this work at a critical teachable moment.

 In this webinar, two physicians and one physician assistant discussed their experience in becoming OUD treatment champions.
 Each panelist practices in different regions of the country and shared strategies for obtaining institutional support, identifying community partners for post-discharge treatment linkage, and reducing stigma experienced by patients with OUD.
 Physician panelists discussed their path to Addiction Medicine Board certification, and opportunities for board certification outside of an Addiction Medicine fellowship program which are available through 2025.
-Instructions for how to become X-Waiver certified closed out the didactic portion of the session before an open time of Q&A with attendees.
+Please note that this webinar was recorded in 2021, prior to the X-Waiver elimination in 2023.

 View Recording